Skip to main content

 Certified Process Design Engineer (CPDE)

-There are many frameworks and standards that define best practices for achieving quality IT service management (ITSM) - ITIL, ISO/IEC 20000, COBIT, CMMI, DevOps, Knowledge-Centered Support, etc. While each describes processes and controls (what to do), none provide clear, step-by-step methods and techniques for actually designing, re-engineering and improving processes (how to do it).
+There are many frameworks and standards that define best practices for achieving quality IT service management (ITSM) - ITIL, ISO/IEC 20000, COBIT, CMMI, DevOps, Knowledge-Centered Support, etc. While each describes processes and controls (what to do), none provide clear, step-by-step methods and techniques for actually designing, re-engineering, and improving processes (how to do it).
 IT organizations must not only do the right things, but they must also do the right things right.
-CPDE takes a practical step by step approach to developing and implementing ITSM processes across the entire lifecycle of IT services.
+CPDE takes a practical step-by-step approach to developing and implementing ITSM processes across the entire lifecycle of IT services.
 It ensures integration with project and program management and the application and software development processes as well.
-Allowing for strategic, tactical and operational alignment across the entire organization.
-CPDE is well suited to utilize these different best practices and additionally play a significant role in the DevOps movement that is taking hold in IT organizati
+Allowing for strategic, tactical, and operational alignment across the entire organization.
+CPDE is well suited to utilize these different best practices and additionally play a significant role in the DevOps movement that is taking hold in IT organiza

 Inclusion – Required for DevOps Continuous Delivery Pipeline

-As a noun the official definition of the word inclusion is defined as the state of being included or being made a part of something.
+As a noun, the official definition of the word inclusion is defined as the state of being included or being made a part of something.
 When a book covers many different ideas and subjects, it is an example of the inclusion of many ideas.
 When multiple people are all invited to be part of a group, this is an example of the inclusion of many different people.
-There are many certification classes available for DevOps, Agile and ITSM.
+There are many certification classes available for DevOps, Agile, and ITSM.
 All of them will speak of Inclusion.
 When considering inclusion in a DevOps Continuous Delivery Pipeline, service providers frequently miss the inclusion of some very necessary elements.
 In order to ensure real value, and cost-effective solutions fast, it is back to basics.
-Consider the inclusion of the following: Best Practices and Methodologies: These are the answer for how to.
-It is not just one best practice, methodology or standard that will get you there.
+Consider the inclusion of the following: Best Practices and Methodologies: These are the answers for how to.
+It is not just one best practice, methodology, or standard that will get you there.
 “There” is where you are trying to go.
-Consider methods such as DevOps, ITSM, Agile, Lean and st
+Consider methods such as DevOps, ITSM, Agile, Lean, an

 DevOps Leader: 5 Tips for Managing Cultural Change